In this section

 - radicalisation

-The Child Missing Education (CME) service is available for referrals when a child is absent from school and their whereabouts is unknown.
-Or where a child is not on a school roll and there does not seem to be any education in place.
+The Child Missing Education (CME) accepts referrals when a child is absent from school and their whereabouts are unknown, or where a child is not on a school roll and there does not seem to be any education in place.

-Anyone with a concern that a child is missing education can make a referral to our service.
+Anyone with a concern that a child is missing education is encouraged to refer their concerns to our service.

 The role of the Local Authority

-Local authorities have a duty under section 436A of the Education Act 1996 to make arrangements to establish the identities of children in their area who are not registered pupils at a school and are not receiving suitable education otherwise.
+Under section 436A of the Education Act 1996, local authorities have a legal duty to establish the identities of children in their area who are not registered pupils at a school and are not receiving suitable education otherwise.
 This duty only relates to children of compulsory school age.

 In Hull, the safety and wellbeing of our most vulnerable children is paramount.
 If you have concerns about a child missing education, complete the children missing education referral form.